 Given the different capacities involved here I must treat this complaint as four separate complaints.
 But, as the issues are intrinsically linked, my decision on each will be materially the same.
 I will also, for practical reasons, simply divide the redress between the four complaints.
-This complaint involves Mr and Mrs B's joint accounts, but as Mr B is the primary complainant, I will mostly refer to him.
+This complaint involves Mr B's sole account/s.